 Day 1: Depart U.S. for Tokyo, Japan

 Day 6: Hakone/Takayama

 Day 10: Kanazawa/Kyoto

 Day 13: Depart Kyoto for U.S.

-**Itinerary and pricing subject to change until brochure publication**
+***Itinerary and pricing subject to change until date of brochure publication***

 Steven Ericson specializes in the history of Japan with a focus on the country's modern transformation.
 His research centers on government financial and industrial policies and their economic and social effects in the late nineteenth and early twentieth centuries.
 He is the author of The Sound of the Whistle: Railroads and the State in Meiji Japan (Harvard, 1996) and co-editor of The Treaty of Portsmouth and Its Legacies (University Press of New England, 2008).
 He is currently writing a book on the Japanese financial reform of the early 1880s.